-7.9.1 7.5.
-1Unless specified otherwise in Rule 7.1 or the relevant 5 Sections and Rules of Part 3 (Event Rules), the Semi-Final and Final Rounds of Lead/Top Rope C competitions shall be conducted under Isolation Conditions, subject to the Isolation rules in Rule 3 3.16.

-7.9.27.5.2 There shall be a minimum time gap:

-- a) for Climb Time Format rounds with more than one route, of not less than fifty (50) minutes for Championship or National events and not less than twenty (20) minutes for other events, between the completion of a competitor's attempt on one route and commencing their next route; and - b) where consecutive rounds of the competition take place on the same day, of not less than two (2) hours between the time when the last competitor finishes the first round and the closing of the Isolation Zone for the following round, except for a Super-Final Round. - 7.9.37.5.3 Each competitor shall start their attempt on a route in the order set out on the relevant Official Start List.
-If a competitor is unable to start at the relevant time, no rescheduling shall be permitted without the authorization of the Jury President. - 7.9.47.5.4 In any round of a Championship Competition, National Competition, or Collegiate Nationals Qualification Event where the number of competitors is greater than twenty-five (25):the maximum cleaning interval in this rule: - a) the holds on each route shall be cleaned at intervals evenly distributed during the round; and - b) the cleaning interval: - i) for Elite Series competitions, should not exceed twenty-five (25 (20) competitors and shall not exceed twenty-two (22) competitors; and - i)ii) for Youth Series, Collegiate Series, and Paraclimbing Series competitions, should not exceed twenty-eight (28) competitors; and b)c)the cleaning schedule shall be marked on the Start List-, and routes shared among Categories shall be cleaned between those Categories
+- 7.5.1 Unless specified otherwise in Rule 7.1 or the relevant Sections and Rules of Part 3 (Event Rules), the Semi-Final and Final Rounds of Lead/Top Rope competitions shall be conducted under Isolation Conditions, subject to the Isolation rules in Rule 3.16. - 7.5.2 There shall be a minimum time gap: - a) for Climb Time Format rounds with more than one route, of not less than fifty (50) minutes for Championship or National events and not less than twenty (20) minutes for other events, between the completion of a competitor's attempt on one route and commencing their next route; and - b) where consecutive rounds of the competition take place on the same day, of not less than two (2) hours between the time when the last competitor finishes the first round and the closing of the Isolation Zone for the following round, except for a Super-Final Round. - 7.5.3 Each competitor shall start their attempt on a route in the order set out on the relevant Official Start List.
+If a competitor is unable to start at the relevant time, no rescheduling shall be permitted without the authorization of the Jury President. - 7.5.4 In any round of a Championship Competition, National Competition, or Collegiate Nationals Qualification Event where the number of competitors is greater than the maximum cleaning interval in this rule: - a) the holds on each route shall be cleaned at intervals evenly distributed during the round; and - b) the cleaning interval: - for Elite Series competitions, should not exceed twenty (20) competitors and shall not exceed twenty-two (22) competitors; and - ii) for Youth Series, Collegiate Series, and Paraclimbing Series competitions, should not exceed twenty-eight (28) competitors; and

-7.9.57.5.5 The Final Round:

-- a) of a National Competition, may be preceded by a presentation of the competitors participating in the round; and - b) should have a duration not exceeding ninety (90) minutes for any one Category. - 7.5.6 OnsightAt Lead/Top Rope Flash Format competitions, "beta" (coaching, advice) shall not be given to a competitor while the competitor is attempting the route (including without limitation "running beta"); however, beta may be given to a competitor before their attempt of a route.
+- c) the cleaning schedule shall be marked on the Start List, and routes shared among Categories should be cleaned between those Categories. - 7.5.5 The Final Round: - a) of a National Competition, may be preceded by a presentation of the competitors participating in the round; and - b) should have a duration not exceeding ninety (90) minutes for any one Category. - 7.5.6 At Lead/Top Rope Flash Format competitions, "beta" (coaching, advice) shall not be given to a competitor while the competitor is attempting the route (including without limitation "running beta"); however, beta may be given to a competitor before their attempt of a route.

-7.107.6 Isolation and Flash Format Observation Procedure
+7.6 Isolation and Flash Format Observation Procedure